johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-20-how-we-fixed-my-seo/index.md

 hide_table_of_contents: false
 ---

 This is a follow up to my ["How I ruined my SEO"](../2023-01-15-how-i-ruined-my-seo/index.md) post.
-That was about how my blog stopped ranking in Google's search results around October 2022.
+That was about how my site stopped ranking in Google's search results around October 2022.
 This post is about how [Growtika](https://growtika.com/) and I worked together to fix it.

+As we'll see, the art of SEO (Search Engine Optimisation) is a mysterious one.
+We made a number of changes that we believe helped.
+All told, my site spent about a year out in the cold - barely surfacing in search results.
+But in October 2023 it started ranking again.
+And it's been ranking ever since.

-It's a biggie; so buckle up!
+This post is a biggie; so buckle up!

 ![title image reading "How we fixed my SEO" with images of graphs trending upwards in the background](title-image.png)